mcnairsa/100-days-of-code/log.md

 re: Wrote a color (sic) quiz on Day One
 me: Impressive!
 If that's Day One, can't wait to see where you're at on Day 100

+### Day 029/100: 27-10-2024
+**Today's Progress**:
+Revised Cc lesson on GitHub collaboration

+**Thoughts:**
+I'm looking at setting up a repo to collaborate with fellow students on an index of projects across multiple Codecademy courses and paths.
+Not sure if this has legs at this time but thinking about it is a useful exercise.
+Still sort of hazy about this.
+Will have to practice on it to get my head round it.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Hmmm

+**Pay Forward:**
+1.  @ ... on fCC's Discord
+re: Starting 6-month drive to get an internship
+me: Best of luck.
+Look forward to seeing your progress.

+2. @ Nekit on fCC's Discord
+re: Working on MERN app, working with Tailwnd
+me: Sounds like significant progress.
+What's it like working with Tailwind?

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c